-Any form of cyberbullying will note be tolerated in St Anne's.
-WE advise the following:
+Any form of cyberbullying will not be tolerated in St Anne's.
+We advise the following:

 - Students do not send messages or post comments or photos with the intent of scaring, hurting or intimidating someone else.
-Engagement in any such activities will result in sever disciplinary action and loss of privileges (Code of Behaviour) - It should be noted that placing a once-off offensive or hurtful message, image or statement that can be viewed by others will be regarding as bullying - In some cases cyber-bullying is a crime - Parents/students are advised to review the Online Meeting protocols and parents must sign up to these in advance of any use of online meeting platforms - Positive use of technology will be encouraged and students will be made aware of their rights and responsibilities and to report any issues
+Engagement in any such activities will result in sever disciplinary action and loss of privileges (Code of Behaviour) - It should be noted that placing a once-off offensive or hurtful message, image or statement that can be viewed by others will be regarding as bullying - In some cases cyber-bullying is a crime - Parents/students are advised to review the Online Meeting protocols and parents must sign up to these in advance of any use of online meeting platforms - Positive use of technology will be encouraged and students will be made aware of their rights and responsibilities and to report any issues - All members of the school community must adhere to the Acceptable Use Policy for the school - As a school, we support Government recommendations around children under 13 years of age not having access to social media platforms and we send reminders on this to parents at regular intervals.
+We also remind children and parents that the effects of online bullying may be increased if children engage with negative remarks or images of other children online

-• Name Calling:
+Name Calling:

-Persistent name-calling directed at the same individuals which hurts, insults or humiliates should be regarded as a form of bullying behaviour.
+Persistent name-calling directed at the same individuals, which hurts, insults or humiliates should be regarded as a form of bullying behaviour.
 Often name calling of this type refers to physical appearance, e.g. size or clothes worn.
 Accent or distinctive voice characteristics may attract negative attention.
-Academic ability can also provoke name calling.
+Academic ability can also provoke name-calling.
 This tends to operate at two extremes.
-There are those who are singled out for attention because they are perceived to be weak academically.
+There are those who are singled-out for attention because they are perceived to be weak academically.
 At the other extreme there are those who, because they are perceived as high achievers are also targeted.

-• Damage to Property:
+Damage to Property:

 Personal property can be the focus of attention for bullying behaviour.
 This may result in damage to clothing, mobile phone or other devices, school books and other learning material or interference with a pupil's bicycle.
 The contents of school bags and pencil cases may be scattered on the floor.
-Items of personal property may be defaced, broken, stolen or hidden.
+Items of personal property may be defaced, broken, stolen or hidden

-• Extortion
+Extortion